 Examples | Google's AdSense, Yahoo Publisher Network. | SmartyAds, Yahoo Right Media. |

-Ad networks and ad exchanges are not the same - they might be interchangeable but each has its own pros and cons.
+Ad networks and exchanges are not the same - they might be interchangeable, but each has its own pros and cons.
 As an advertiser, you can take advantage of both, especially if you use a DSP for automated media buying.
-A DSP sends requests to multiple ad networks and ad exchanges simultaneously to find perfectly fitting inventory among all available offerings.
+A DSP sends requests to multiple advertising networks and exchanges simultaneously to find a perfectly fitting inventory among all available offerings.